 Social Networking and Translation: Twitter

 When you first create your profile, make it professional.
 If you already have a Twitter account for personal purposes, create another one for your professional presence.
 Don’t forget to add a picture that appropriately represents your personality and professionalism!
 Include links to your website, blog, and other social networks.
 Twitter is great to redirect people to your more detailed profiles and online CV.
 When setting up your account, you will have the possibility of importing your contacts from your email and other media.
 This is important to get more followers.
-The more followers you have the more exposure your Twitter will receive.
+The more followers you have, the more exposure your Twitter will receive.

-Since Twitter makes it easy to get quick responses, agencies use it to keep in touch with translators and find candidates for some of their projects.
+Since Twitter makes it easy to get quick responses, agencies use it to keep in touch with translators and find candidates for their projects.
 For example, if they need a translator in a specific area or if they have an urgent translation, they can send a tweet to their followers, who will, in turn, retweet to their contacts.

 Find, Share, Learn

-In the meantime, you can take advantage of the site to share your experience and knowledge and exchange information, good articles and tips.
+In the meantime, you can take advantage of the site to share your experience and knowledge and exchange information, good articles, and tips.
 To make the best of Twitter, you need to enjoy being “up to date” or informed on things related to the translation world.
 You need to create interesting content to share with others.
-It could be your own material (a link to your blog) or some other useful resources you found on the web.
-Think as a professional and ask yourself “What do I have that I can share?”
+It could be your own material (a link to your blog) or other useful resources you found on the web.
+Think like a professional and ask yourself, “What do I have that I can share?”
 You may find that you can talk about the latest trends in the industry, the recent CAT tools launched, new workshops in medical terminology in your country or online, etc. Did you come across a great tutorial that really made it easier for you to learn some tool?
 Tweet it.

-Stand up by building up your twitter style.
-For instance, if you specialize in literature, you can regularly send a phrase by a known writer related to words, translation or life.
+Stand up by building up your Twitter style.
+For instance, if you specialize in literature, you can regularly send a phrase by a known writer related to words, translation, or life.

 Here and Now